-How to outline your novel (Grades 6-12: 1 to 1.5 hours).
+How to outline your story (Grades 9-12: 1 to 1.5 hours).
 How do you start writing a novel?
 How do you figure out “what happens next”?
 This session focuses on popular novel writing approaches with exercises from each major approach and examples taken from Bill’s experience.
 Teachers may want to see Bill’s amazing plot guide.

 How to write an amazing scene (Grades 6-12: 1 hour).
 Have you ever wondered how to write a scene that will grab your readers?
 How do you get into it?
 What can you do to ‘live’ the scene and make it easier to write and wonderful to read?

 I’ve got a novel, now what?
 (Grades 9 – adult: 1 hour).
 You have something you want to publish.
 What are your options?
 How does each option work?
 What are the pros and cons of each?